HabanaAI/Snapshot_For_Debug/README.md

                         this file does not exist, it can be created by running 'history -a' in the container.
   --copydirs COPYDIRS [COPYDIRS ...]
-                        Space-separated list of names of directories and files that are in the docker container, to be copied to the output directory.
+                        Space-separated list of fully path-qualified names of files and directories that are in the docker container, to be copied to the output directory.
 For e.g. this could be /software/data/bert_checkpoints.
-Unless you are using
-                        the --lite option, this list would typically not include files or directories that are under $HOME in the Habana docker container.
+                        Unless you are using the --lite option, this list would typically not include files or directories that are under $HOME in the Habana docker container.
 ```

 ### Example usage of gather_info_docker.py